keleustes/blog/content/oslc-operator/_index.en.md

 ## Rationale

-Create a Kubernetes Operator able to orchestrate draining traffic, upgrading, testing, traffic rollout...
+- Create a Kubernetes Operator able to orchestrate draining traffic, upgrading, testing, traffic rollout...
+- The main lesson learned from this POC is the ability to use the helm rendering to provide a unified way of delivering scripts onto a platform and at runtime selectively decide which part of the chart to render according to the state of the service which lifecycle may not match exactly the lifecycle of a helm chart (i.e install, upgrade, rollback, delete).

 ## Documentation